Underwater Camera Housing for the Pentax 750Z

 How did the commercially made camera housings avoid the flash reflection?
 All of the cases that I had looked at had the lens housing proud of the camera body.
 I set about making a Perspex cylindrical lens housing on a piece of Perspex sheet to experiment further.

+Figure 9.
 Testing a Lens Housing Concept

 Darn.
 The flash reflection kept getting to lens.
 It turns out that the Perspex case acts as a light pipe, transmitting some of the flash light through the case walls to the front of the lens.
 This required a redesign.
 I need to use something opaque to separate the Perspex in front of the camera lens from the rest of the housing.
 I wanted to stay with plastic to avoid the complication of metal-to-Perspex seals.
 I got a number of different opaque plastics and experimented with adhesives to find one that I could reliably glue to the Perspex.
 PVC worked best using AcriFix 192 or cyanoacrylate.